Eric Cantona: International career

 Cantona was given his full international debut against West Germany in August 1987 by national team manager Henri Michel.
 In September 1988, angered after being dropped from the national team, Cantona referred to Michel as a "bag of shit" in a post-match TV interview and was indefinitely banned from all international matches.
-However, Michel was sacked shortly after that having failed to qualify for the 1990 FIFA World Cup.
+However, Michel was sacked shortly after that, having failed to qualify for the 1990 FIFA World Cup.
 The new coach was Michel Platini and one of his first acts was to recall Cantona.
-Platini stated that whilst he was coach, Cantona would be selected for France as long as he was playing competitive top-class football; it was Platini who had initiated Cantona's move to England to restart his career.
-France qualified for Euro 1992 held in Sweden, but failed to win a single game despite the striking partnership of Cantona and Jean-Pierre Papin.
+Platini stated that whilst he was coach, Cantona would be selected for France as long as he was playing competitive top-class football; it was also Platini who had initiated Cantona's move to England to restart his career.
+France qualified for UEFA Euro 1992 held in Sweden, but failed to win a single game despite the strike partnership of Cantona and Jean-Pierre Papin.
 Platini resigned after the finals to be replaced by Gérard Houllier.